Stay tuned for Urban Semester Info Sessions

 - Students will complete assignments that integrate their academic and experiential learning.

-Courses for Fall 2013 include Multicultural Psychology, Urban Politics, Community Health, and Community Engagement.
+Past courses have included: Multicultural Psychology, Urban Politics, Community Health, and Community Engagement.
 Participants also have an internship at a community-based organization and a practicum seminar.
-Students will earn 18 credit hours.
+Students earn 18 credit hours.